UnstableDesign/AdaCAD/projects/screenshot-generator/README.txt

 Temp Workaround:

 the font-size on the warp and weft systems isn't calculating correctly, potentially due to device ratio.
 So, before I run this, I go into ui/core/provider/render.service and change the font size to 40px Arial for both the warp and weft data.

+Also, increase max auto-load size to something bigger than 100x100